 Mental Health First Aid can become more widespread across the country.
 Read more about the Mental Health First Aid Act to hear how, and how you can support the act in your community.

-Advocates wishing to pursue legislation for Mental Health First Aid at the state or local level should read through our State Legislative Toolkit.
+Advocates wishing to pursue legislation for Mental Health First Aid at the state or local level should read through our State Policy Toolkit.